 Remember to give yourself plenty of time to sell your car in New Zealand, especially in the low seasons between March and November when there are less arriving backpackers looking for cars.
 As long as your car has a Warrant of Fitness (WoF) that is less than a month old, all fines and fees are paid for, and your car actually works, you’re sure to find a new owner who will love your backpacker car dearly.

-PRO-TIP: If you want to make the most of your time in New Zealand and spending a week or two trying to sell your car at the end of your trip is not your ideal idea of a perfect ending to your gap year, consider buying a car through a professional seller such as Backpacker Car that will offer you a buy-back option.
-This means that you both agree on a price you will be able to sell the car back to your seller making the whole process below obsolete, just drive back the car to your seller, go through the inspection and get paid in hours.
+PRO TIP: If you want to make the most of your time in New Zealand and spending a week or two trying to sell your car at the end of your trip is not your ideal idea of a perfect ending to your gap year, consider buying a car through professional sellers that offer a buy-back option.
+This means that you both agree on a price to sell the car back to the seller, which makes the whole process below obsolete; just drive back the car to your seller, go through the inspection, and get paid in hours.

 Before You Sell Your Car

 Make sure your car has the following to give it a better chance of selling:

 - No outstanding fees

 - A WoF that is no more than one month old, however, there are exceptions – see below.